Joesifer/pchjlib/README.md

  - Example: `are_friendly_numbers(30, 140)` → `True`

 **is_strong_number(input_number)**
-Checks if a number is a strong number (sum of factorial of its digits equals the number itself).
+Checks if a number is strong (sum of factorial of digits equals number).
  - Parameter: `input_number` (int)
  - Returns: `True` if strong, `False` otherwise.
  - Raises: `InvalidInputError` if not a non-negative integer.